Surrounded by fresh air, full of scenic roads and speckled with lake-side cottages.

 Bark Eater Inn

-> My second two nights were spent at the Bark Eater Inn.
+My second two nights were spent at the Bark Eater Inn.
 A historic yet modern bed and breakfast located on 200 acres of Adirondack wilderness in nearby Keene, New York.
-And it’s by-far one of the most peaceful places I’ve ever stayed!
+And it’s by far one of the most peaceful places I’ve ever stayed!

-> You feel totally at home from the moment you walk in and see homemade cookies waiting by the door.
+You feel totally at home from the moment you walk in and see homemade cookies waiting by the door.
 The shared living and dining spaces are spacious and comfortable.
-Each of the rooms are totally different but they all have fast Wifi, plush bedding and Beekman 1802 all-natural bath products.
-I stayed in the Birch room, which was big, bright and had an amazing view over the surrounding meadows!
+Each of the rooms is totally different but they all have fast Wifi, plush bedding and Beekman 1802 all-natural bath products.
+I stayed in the Birch room, which was big, bright and had an amazing view of the surrounding meadows!

-> My favourite part of my two-nights at the Bark Eater Inn was the delicious homemade breakfast.
+My favourite part of my two-nights at the Bark Eater Inn was the delicious homemade breakfast.
 Think huge portions and local ingredients – many of which are found right on the property!
 All of the food is cooked up by Meghan, the General Manager.
 She does a fantastic job of making sure you have a memorable experience!
 I really enjoyed chatting with her in the peaceful backyard and playing fetch with her dog!

 An elegant abode tucked away in the Adirondacks and only 15 minutes from downtown Lake Placid.
 The Bark Eater Inn is truly a nature-lovers paradise with trails leading into the High Peaks and nearby river.
 You can even book out the entire house for events!